dongwhi-ai/FLASCHE/README.md

 ---

-## Reproducibility Scope
+## Reproducibility Scope and Public Release Note

-This repository is intended to support reproducibility at two levels.
+This repository is intended to support reproducibility at the method and pipeline level.

 ### 1. Software-level reproduction

-Software-side validation of the FLASCHE pipeline, including pattern extraction, top-filter selection, counting, ranking, and scoring.
+The public software implementation reproduces the core FLASCHE pipeline, including pattern extraction, top-filter selection, counting, ranking, and scoring.

+The implementation is configured to follow the manuscript setting as closely as possible.
+However, to keep the public release executable in a CPU-oriented environment, some practical adjustments were made.
+In particular, the public software path uses a batch size of 1 rather than the manuscript setting used for the reported peak software result.
+Therefore, minor differences in software accuracy or execution behavior may occur.

 ### 2. Hardware-level understanding and verification